sciosense/ens220-arduino/examples/06_Fall_Detection/README.md

 > Please note that the described algorithm is subject of a patent application.
 Users of the ENS220S pressure sensor are granted royalty-free rights to utilize the algorithm.

 ## Connections
 The example was designed to work with a ESP32 and an ENS220 Evaluation kit PCB.
+Make sure that the ENS220 sensor is mechanically fixed to the (falling) object.

 The firmware is expecting the following signals in these pins of the ESP32 DevKitC v4:
 - I2C SDA: GPIO21